Sekky61/riscv-sim/Readme.md

 ## Analytics

 Umami collects no PII and serves only as a visitor counter.

-The analytics dashboard is available on port `8090`.
+After running the docker compose, the analytics dashboard is available on port `8090`.
 The login is `admin/umami`.
+You need to add the website manually: go to [http://localhost:8090/settings](http://localhost:8090/settings) and add the website ([guide here](https://www.paulsblog.dev/self-host-umami-analytics-with-docker-compose/#post-installation-tasks:~:text=stack%20rm%20NAME_OF_STACK-,Post%20Installation%20Tasks,-Now%2C%20as%20our).
+As far as I can tell, this cannot be automated.

 ## Repository Structure